TXH2020/iewt/README.rst

 IEWT(Interactive Embedded Web Terminal)
 ------------------------------------------

-This is a minor release that expands the scope of tests by including unit tests.
-Previously, only integration tests and load test were included.

-Also, there are few minor bug fixes.

-Finally, the url to access the iewt in the browser has changed from localhost:8888 to localhost:8888/iewt.
+This release fixes the time (in Unix epoch) synchronization problem between the server and the remote machine.

 Installation:
 ----------------